ipld/go-ipld-prime/schema/gen/go/HACKME_scalars.md

 At any rate, it seems clear that you can mentally capitalize the 's' at any time you see this debatable syntax.

+(We should resolve this issue in the specs, which are in the `ipld/specs` repo.)

 #### plain scalars appear in specialized method argument types and return types

 This is the same story as for named scalars.